American Association for Cancer Research

 That progress is now at risk.

-The proposed cuts would stall scientific momentum, drive researchers out of the field, and limit access to future breakthroughs.
+Proposed cuts for FY2026 would stall scientific momentum, drive researchers out of the field, and limit access to future breakthroughs.
 They would weaken the infrastructure behind cancer research and threaten the long-term stability of our medical innovation ecosystem.
 If we allow that progress to be lost, it will not be easily recovered.

 How You Can Help

-Congress needs to hear from constituents now.
+Congress has taken important steps, but the job is not finished.
 Please call or email your representatives and urge them to:

 While emails are helpful, calls carry more weight.
 Speaking directly with a staffer or leaving a voicemail can make a real impact.
 Every call is logged.
 Every voice matters.